wschloss/OpenGL_GuildWars/README.txt

         world.txt ~ This file is simply a list of paths to all other needed world building files.
 The first line contains a valid file path to a file file of valid format.
-This file will be used to create the world surface second is the a curve.csv.
+This file will be used to create the world surface, the second line is the a curve.csv.
+The third line specify the trees.csv or were the trees will be placed.
 This file must be in the same directory as the guildWars exhaustible, it is passed into the program as it only argument.

         surface16.csv ~ The first line of this file is the number of points That the file contains.
 The subsequent lines contain each point in